CostaBru/knapsack/README.md

 # Rethinking the knapsack and set partitions.

-The classic dynamic programing algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any number of independent dimensions.
+The classic dynamic programming algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any number of independent dimensions.
 Special cases were solved in polynomial time and used as part of new partition algorithm.

 The algorithm for equal subset problem complexity was improved to be exponential in number of partitions only.
 The integer input type limitation was removed.

-This work contains the source code of algorithms, performance analysis and reports:
+This work contains ``python`` and ``cpp`` source code of algorithms, performance analysis and reports:

 - The polynomial time and space algorithm for unbounded subset sum knapsack problem for positive integer and rational numbers.